uswds/uswds-site/_next/04-00-looking-ahead.md

 2. Provide more robust guidance and support to get started with the design system

-3. Better leverage related efforts within the Technology Transformation Services (TTS) and broader government digital services community
+3. Better leverage related efforts within the [Technology Transformation Services](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services) (TTS) and broader government digital services community

-We’ll provide regular updates on our progress in monthly calls, the public Slack channel, and the product roadmap on [designsystem.digital.gov](https://designsystem.digital.gov).
+We’ll provide regular updates on our progress in [monthly calls](https://digital.gov/events/), the [public Slack channel]({{ site.baseurl }}/about/community/), and the [product roadmap]({{ site.baseurl }}/about/product-roadmap/).

 </div>
     </div>